Sea Test Base: the connected underwater observatory is now built on So you Start servers

 On their agenda for upgrade: migration to a more powerful server to enrich the features available to users of the underwater test platform.

 This project, located on the Crozon Peninsula, was born of an association of businesses looking to share resources across the whole of Brittany to carry out offshore testing.** And the objective?
 Developing business applications to monitor marine parks and marine energy production sites.
-"The technologies deployed on the pontoon can be used for impact studies or to analyse sites prior to installing major infrastructures," explain Yves Auffret, lecturer and researcher atISEN-Brest, specialising in digital electronics and marine instrumentation, and head of R&D at Sea Test Base.
+"The technologies deployed on the pontoon can be used for impact studies or to analyze sites prior to installing major infrastructures," explain Yves Auffret, lecturer and researcher atISEN-Brest, specializing in digital electronics and marine instrumentation, and head of R&D at Sea Test Base.
 "Taking measurements and recording data offshore is complex and costly.
 Various users need to connect instruments over long periods of time, to monitor from their offices and activate and manage the sensors remotely.
 With Sea Test Base, we offer a permanent connection to onboard instruments and users are free to develop their systems remotely.
 Another advantage is the possibility of downloading code directly on the microprocessors or microcontrollers integrated into the offshore instruments.
-In concrete terms, Sea Test Base consists of a land base (offices, warehouses, workshops and sea means) and a sea platform located 1.1 kilometres from the shore.
+In concrete terms, Sea Test Base consists of a land base (offices, warehouses, workshops and sea means) and a sea platform located 0.7 miles from the shore.
 This instrumented pontoon is the core of the submarine observatory.
 It's equipped for testing and approving all sorts of marine and submarine systems, including sensors, instruments, robots and autonomous underwater vehicles.

 Within this framework ISEN-Brest offered and implemented a communication infrastructure which is simultaneously onshore, offshore, submarine and air based, and an information system based on a Machine to Machine (M2M) architecture, to enable remote access to onboard instruments and data collected by the pontoon.